 Bath is often said to be the most beautiful town in Britain.
 A great base for a holiday, a popular weekend break destination and even visitable as a day trip from London, the city has lots to offer its visitors.

-This website is an ‘insider’s guide’, designed to be a useful resource for holidaymakers planning to stay in Bath.
-Here you’ll find details of the best things to see and do in Bath (as chosen by residents) as well as recommended excursions from Bath and tips on walks, getting the most from your stay and how to see Bath on a budget.
+This website is an insider’s guide, designed to be a useful resource for holidaymakers planning to stay in Bath.
+Here you’ll find details of the best things to see and do in Bath, as well as recommended excursions from Bath and tips on walks, getting the most from your stay and how to see Bath on a budget.

-If you’re a Bridgerton fan inspired by the enticing scenes of Bath in the series, here’s a special guide to the city’s attractions:
+If you’re a Bridgerton fan inspired by the enticing scenes of Bath in the series, here’s a special guide to the city’s attractions, and a walking tour to discover filming locations:

 Bath is a popular day trip destination for tourists.
 But a few hours trailing around the main museums or sitting on an open-top bus won’t give you much more than a fleeting impression of the historic town.
 Bath is a unique destination with layers of historical associations and a mellow atmosphere that is all its own, and to really appreciate the city you need to stay more than a few hours.